seangpachareonsub/project-2/README.md

 The page gives users the power to sort the market data alphabetically or numerically.
 Each heading has it's own `<select>` dropdown with different sorting options (i.e. a-z, z-a, ascending, descending). `callSort()` function is ran `onChange` of any of the dropdowns.

 1. We store the heading of which specific data information the user wants sorted in `const heading`.
-The heading is an element from the `keys` array, where the index number of the element matches that of the one stored in state.
+The value is an element taken from the `keys` array, where the index number of the element matches that of the one stored in state.
 2. Using a `switch` statement, we're able to run a different sort method, depending on the value of the dropdown.
-3. Each sort method holds a different comparison function and we set the sorted data in state.
+3. Each sort method holds a different comparison function and we set the sorted data into state.

 ```
 callSort(e) {